sriddle97/SNS-Controlled-Peristalsis/README.md

 # SNS_Controlled_Peristalsis
 This repository contains code that runs the SNS coupled oscillator simulation for control of the peristaltic locomotion of a worm robot as well as the stability analysis of the system's limit cycle.
-The 2D purely kinematic model can be found in
+The 2D purely kinematic model can be found in the "Controller Design and 2D Simulation" folder.
+The 3D model which incorporates soft bodied physics and dynamics is located in the "3D Soft Physics Model" folder.
+This model much more accurately simulates the behavior of a physical worm robot.

 ## 2D Simulation
 ### Running the model